 Celia Pacquola is a multi-award winning funny person.
 She got her break writing jokes for Good News Week, and has since made her name acting in Australian TV shows Laid, Offspring, Utopia and Rosehaven.
 On the international scene, Celia has been a guest on Never Mind The Buzzcocks and The Rob Brydon Show.
-Last year, she undertook a big feat, hosting the 2016 Melbourne Comedy Festival Gala in a pair of sparkly boots.
+She even hosted the 2016 Melbourne Comedy Festival Gala in a pair of sparkly boots.
 But how did she get there?

 I had no idea.
 Not little-to-no idea, but no idea.
 I had no back-up, like maybe I’ll do teaching or something.
 All I knew was that I enjoyed theatre, I enjoyed writing, I enjoyed drama, but never really knew I was going to get into the filming and technical side of it too.
 I didn’t think, ‘I’m going to be an actor’.

 I busted my arse to get good marks in high school for no reason, because I did professional writing, drama and media.
 The best thing I learnt when I got to uni was that high school wasn’t ‘it’.
 You think that high school is the whole world, then you get to uni, and you go, this is so much better.
 You’re with people with similar interests, and they haven’t been there through your entire awkward stage.
 At uni, I met five of my friends, who I’m still really close with today, and we started our own theatre company.